 10. Rasa

 Rasa provides AI newsletter personalization and content curation.
 The platform learns individual subscriber preferences by tracking which articles and content types each person clicks, then curates future newsletters to match those interests.
-Content curation pulls from RSS feeds, blog posts, and other sources you specify, assembling unique newsletters for each recipient.
+Content curation pulls from RSS feeds, blog posts, and other sources you specify, assembling unique newsletters for each recipient without manual editorial work.

 AI content curation from RSS feeds and blog sources